mosaicml/streaming/docs/source/how_to_guides/configure_cloud_storage_credentials.md

 To authenticate Alipan access, users must set their Alipan refresh token (`ALIPAN_WEB_REFRESH_TOKEN`) in the run environment.

-Get the refresh token from the Alipan website, user needs to login to the [Alipan website](https://www.alipan.com/drive) and go to the console of browser's devTools and pass the below code in the console to get the refresh token.
+To get the refresh token from the Alipan website, the user needs to login to the [Alipan website](https://www.alipan.com/drive), go to the console of the browser's devTools, and pass the code below into the console to get the refresh token.

 ```javascript
 JSON.parse(localStorage.token).refresh_token;